Pritam262/Jarvis/README.md

+# Jarvis
-# Jarvis is a virtual assistant which can be used to automate your tasks.
+## Jarvis is a virtual assistant which can be used to automate your tasks.

 As it uses Windows Speech Engine to talk, this programme can run only in Windows operating system.(Linux Support Will Come Soon!)

-# What Jarvis can do
+## What Jarvis can do

 1. It can speak<br>